21 Quercetin-Rich Foods That Belong In Your Diet + The Benefits Of This Antioxidant

 OK, so how much quercetin do I need per day?

 Quercetin is widely distributed among plant foods, like fruits, vegetables, nuts, and seeds.
-It's also a component of some medicinal herbs, including Ginkgo biloba, St. John's wort, and Sambucus canadensis, a type of elderberry.
+It's also a component of some medicinal herbs4, including Ginkgo biloba, St. John's wort, and Sambucus canadensis, a type of elderberry.

 On average, people get around 5 to 40 milligrams of quercetin per day through their diet, but if you eat a lot of fruits and vegetables, it's likely that you're getting closer to 200 to 500 milligrams.
 There's no magical number for how much quercetin you should be getting daily, but most supplements recommend dosages between 500 and 1,000 milligrams per day—and that's the dosage many studies on quercetin's benefits mention, too.